menondj/RLearningUnity3D/README.md

 ### To Train:
 The instructions to create a new training environment is given in (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Making-a-new-Unity-Environment.md).

-Specfic to this GIT:
+#### Specfic to this GIT:

 1] Open scene TicTacToeTF.unity

 2] TicTacToeEnv Object drag, InteractiveTF.cs script.

 3] To Academy Object, drag TicTacToe.cs script. defence_penalty = -0.5, defence_reward = 0.5.
 The Transforms, Sprites as in QLearning method.
+To Agent Object, drag TicTacToeAgent.cs script.
+Drag the Brain Object. max step = 27 ( not used but kept so as not to prolong the game too much ).
+Drag, Status, Scror transforms accordngly.

 4] To Brain GameObject, drag Brain Script.
 Paramaters: State Size = 10 Continuous, Action Size = 9, Discrete.
 Action descriptions 0 - 8 denoting 9 positions in a 3x3 TicTacToe game.

 5] Set Brain Type = external.
 Go to Build Settings, build the game and put in python directory.
 Follow the same process as in (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md).

 6] The hyperperameters specific to TicTacToe has been kept in ppo.ipynb.
 It has found this to converge in about 7-8 million global steps.
 Takes about 6-7 hours.

+Note: The reward scheme: 1 for any win (be it NOT Or CROSS), -1 for a position proposed which is already taken (a case where the the academey resets and starts afresh), -0.5 for a missed defence., -1 for a missed opportunity for a win.

 ### To Run:
 7] Import back the bytes file into TFModel folder in Unity and run the TicTacToe game.